octo-technology/OpenTezos/docs/formal-verification/general.md

 - introducing typing system on a stack-based language for facilitating formal verification.
 - preventing JUMP instructions which make the formal verification more complex
 - prevent floating-point number (because of overflow and rounding)
-- less execution error with explicit failure (e.g. EDIV by 0)
+- less execution error with explicit failure (e.g. division by 0)

 ### Formal verification benefits